c-a-s-t-l-e/safecaR/README.md

 The `safecaR` R package provides a tidy interface to **NHTSA APIs**, including crash ratings, recalls, and complaints.

-Besides this file, more information can be found at [safecaR’s website](https://c-a-s-t-l-e.github.io/safecaR/).
+Besides this file, more information like listing all available years, makes, models, and model variants can be found at [safecaR’s website](https://c-a-s-t-l-e.github.io/safecaR/).

 ## Installation